freeCodeCamp/boilerplate-mochachai/README.md

 14th Test if a String contains a Substring
 15th Use Regular Expressions to Test a String
 16th Test if an Object has a Property
 17th Test if a Value is of a Specific Data Structure Type
+18th Test if an Object is an Instance of a Constructor

 # Quality Assurance with Chai